 FODMAPs – This is an acronym that stands for “Fermentable Oligo-Di-Monosaccharides and Polyols”, a group of carbohydrates: fructose, lactose, fructans, galactals and Polyols, which are sometimes used as sweeteners (e. g. xylitol).
 People who are sensitive to FODMAPs may experience digestive symptoms such as bloating, diarrhoea and constipation, and a low-FODMAP diet is often advised for people suffering from irritable bowel syndrome (IBS).
 A low-FODMAP diet is very restrictive and includes many otherwise healthy food.
 If you think that you may be sensitive to FODMAPs, find a qualified nutrition practitioner to guide you.
 It is not advisable to do this on your own and for a prolonged period of time.

-Grains – Some diets, such as the Specific Carbohydrate Diet (SCD), the Gut and Psychology Syndrome Diet (GAPS) or the Paleo Diet are devoid of all grains, not just the gluten grains.
+Grains – Some diets, such as the Specific Carbohydrate Diet (SCD) or the Paleo Diet are devoid of all grains, not just the gluten grains.
 A grain-free diet may be used for people suffering from inflammatory bowel diseases (e. g.
 Crohn’s disease, ulcerative colitis, diverticulitis), dysbiosis, auto-immune diseases, mental health issues, autism, and addiction.

 Lectins – These are proteins found in all foods, but the highest amounts are in grains (particularly unrefined grains), raw pulses and dairy.
 As humans, we cannot digest lectins.
 They can cause damage to the intestinal lining or cause problems once the gut lining has been damaged by something else (e. g. trauma, surgery).
 Lectin overload may lead to rapid evacuation of the gastro-intestinal tract (vomiting, diarrhoea, cramping), but can also cause an immune-response resulting in symptoms such as headaches, skin rashes and inflammation.
 The Paleo and GAPS diets are lectin-free.
 Some preparation methods, such as sprouting, soaking and fermenting can reduce the lectin content of foods and make them easier to digest.